rkoeninger/ShenScript/docs/internals.rst

    :returns:              Doesn't.
    :throws:               Error with the given message.

-.. function:: trapSync(body, handler)

-   Invokes :js:`body` with no arguments.
-If it raises an error, invokes :js:`handler`, passing it the error, and returns the result.

-   :param function body:    Zero-parameter function.
-   :param function handler: One-parameter function.
-   :returns:                The result of calling :js:`body` or the result of :js:`handler` if :js:`body` failed.

-.. function:: trapAsync(body, handler)

-   Invokes :js:`body` with no arguments and awaits the result.
-If it raises an error, invokes :js:`handler`, passing it the error, and returns the result.

-   :param function body:    Zero-parameter function.
-   :param function handler: One-parameter function.
-   :returns:                The result of calling :js:`body` or the result of :js:`handler` if :js:`body` failed, wrapped in a :js:`Promise`.

-.. function:: bounce(f, args)

-   Creates a :js:`Trampoline`.

-   Aliased as :js:`b` for brevity in generated code.

-   :param function f: A JavaScript function.
-   :param args:       A variadic parameter containing any values.
-   :returns:          A :js:`Trampoline`.

 .. function:: settle(x)

    If given a trampoline, runs trampoline and checks if result is a trampoline, in which case that is then run.
 Process repeats until result is not a trampoline.
 Never returns a trampoline.
 Potentially any function in :js:`functions` will need to be settled after being called to get a useful value.